-The original 3rd party vendor’s design did not meet the performance specifications associated in treating the H2S concentrations in the water.
-Rally conducted a technical review of the process design and issued a findings report to the client identifying the necessary changes to ensure the performance of the skids, that formed the basis for the 2nd generation water treatment design.
+The skid packaged designed by the original 3rd-party vendor did not meet the Client’s performance specifications for treating H2S in the water.
+Rally conducted a technical review of the process design and issued a report identifying the changes necessary to improve performance.
+This exercise established the process design basis for the second-generation water treatment system.

-- An integrated team was formed between the Owner, Rally Engineering, and the Constructor.
-A combined engineering / procurement and construction schedule was maintained throughout the project.
+- An integrated team was formed including the Client, their Constructor, and Rally.
+A comprehensive engineering, procurement, and construction schedule was developed and maintained throughout the project.

-- A robust weekly status reporting program was implemented to ensure that the client always understood the requirements of the project from a cost, schedule, and projects needs perspective and able to react in a timely fashion.
+- A robust weekly status reporting program was implemented to keep the Client aware of any project needs from a cost, schedule, or engineering perspective.
+This allowed the Client to make timely decisions, eliminating roadblocks.

-- By having an integrated team including the constructor at the onset of the project, the project was able to design the project with consideration for constructability.
-This significantly lessened the amount of RFIs and construction inquiries after engineering packages were issued for construction (IFC).
+- By including the Constructor from the outset of the project, constructability was built into the design.
+This significantly reduced the number of RFIs and construction inquiries after engineering packages were issued for construction (IFC).